Schengatto/react-frontend-challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run storybook`

+By running the command `npm run storybook` it is possible to serve locally the storybook application where you can find all the documentation about the React Components of this project.
+The default URL is: `http://localhost:6006/`.

 ### `e2e:cypress:chrome`

 Execute E2E tests using Cypress.
 Make sure to have the react application already served at [http://localhost:8080](http://localhost:8080).